EMBrewer/dat150/_posts/2021-09-23-Assignment4.md

 ### Step 1.
 Write an abstract and give your presentation a title

 Draft an abstract and give your presentation a title.
 Review and edit your abstract, which should be less than a page in length, single spaced.
 Write your abstract, including title, your name, and the date you will present.
-Upload your abstract to your GitHub by two days before your presentation.
+Upload your abstract to your GitHub at least two days before your presentation.

 ### Step 2.
 Prepare the slides for your presentation